Associate Professor — Ph.D., 2002, College of William and Mary

 Matt Cohen and Jeffrey Glover, ed.
 Colonial Mediascapes: Sensory Worlds of the Early Americas (Lincoln: University of Nebraska Press, 2014).

-Matt Cohen, interview by Bob Phillips.
+Matt Cohen, interview by Bob Phillips and Jianfei He.
 Arts Review feature on The Networked Wilderness.
 Aboriginal Voices Radio.
 Toronto, Canada.
 Radio and internet broadcast.
 Aired 17 Nov. and 24 Nov.
 2013. <https://soundcloud.com/matt_cohen/sets/matt-cohen-interviewed-by-bob >

 Matt Cohen, “‘The Indians Told Them That Sickness Would Follow’: A Response to Miraculous Plagues,” and “Response to Cristobal Silva,” William & Mary Quarterly 3rd. ser.
 70.4 (Oct 2013): 827-831; 847-48.